The Beginner’s Guide to WordPress Website Security

-With all perks, there are also downsides that come with WordPress’ open source model.
+With all perks, there are also downsides that come with WordPress’s open-source model.
 Hackers are more interested in the platform since so many people use it.
 So, every wrong step you take, they’ll be watching you.

 Keep regular updates

-One of the first steps towards better site security is regular maintenance.
-With so many novelties in technology, it’s just normal that updates roll in tremendous speeds.
+One of the first steps towards better site security is regular WordPress website maintenance.
+With so many novelties in technology, it’s just normal that updates roll at tremendous speeds.
 But you have to adapt since updating WordPress core files, plugins and themes isn’t that hard at all and it can save your site from bad guys.

 If you take a quick look at official WordPress stats, you will notice that there are just too many people who still run their blog on the old versions of WordPress.
 In rare cases, this is justified, but more often than not, you will have to update your site to the newest version.